David Freed

 November 5, 2025

 https://davidfreed.com/wp-content/uploads/2025/11/whales.mp4#t=0.01 I recently went whale watching with family off the coast of Santa Barbara, where I live, and had an epiphany.
-It struck me after several close encounters with humpbacks—one so close its exhale misted us like an enthusiastic carwash—and only later, when a few modest Minke whales finally zipped past our boat like plus-sized dolphins on a schedule.
-The epiphany was this: whales are a lot like...
+It struck me after several close encounters with humpbacks—one so close its exhale misted us like an enthusiastic carwash—and only later, when a few modest Minke whales zipped past our boat like plus-sized dolphins on a schedule.
+The epiphany was this: whales are a lot like writing...

-On Robert Redford
+Robert Redford

 September 16, 2025